Cornish Pirates 5 Jersey Reds 706/03/2017

-The home side took heart from the reprieve and were able to regain control final quarter in the same way as they had in the second.
-A break out of nowhere and kick ahead saw Jack Cuthbert temporarily lose his footing - this allowed the onrushing Pirates to hack the ball forward and Kyle Moyle won the race to touch it down.
+The home side took heart from the reprieve and were able to regain control during the final quarter in the same way as they had in the second.
+A break out of nowhere and kick ahead saw Reds' full-back Jack Cuthbert temporarily lose his footing - this allowed the onrushing Pirates to hack the ball forward and Kyle Moyle won the race to touch it down.

 With a conversion attempt to level the scores, replacement Will Cargill was kicking straight into the wind and his effort never looked like reaching its target.

-The Pirates had around 10 minutes to find a potential winning score, and it was the Pirates who were in control during the agonising closing stages.
+The Pirates had around 10 minutes to find a potential winning score, and it was the hosts who were in control during the agonising closing stages.

 It may not have been the striking high-scoring type of result that Doncaster and Ealing had each registered 24 hours previously, but nevertheless this victory in tough conditions showed that the Reds had the determination and cool heads to maintain their winning run going into the next encounter with the Pirates later this week.
 The B&I clash at St Peter under the Friday night lights promises more excitement and drama in - hopefully - conditions that are slightly more conducive to rugby.